 5. Talk To Your Boss To Deal With A Misogynist Coworker:

-If the behavior is persistent or making your work environment hostile, talk to your boss.
+If the behavior is persistent or makes your work environment hostile, talk to your boss.

 It’s their responsibility to ensure a safe and productive workplace.